 This was the culmination of a decade’s Scientific education, although granted I was always on the back foot learning the Biology stuff.
 I became passionate about Chemistry and Physics as a teenager and only came to love Biology late in life.
 That’s one of the reasons I wouldn’t teach Biology at A-level.
 I just don’t know anywhere near enough about it.

-Apart from the chemical structure of wood – seriously, I know a freakish amount about that.
+Apart from the structure of wood – seriously, I know a freakish amount about that.

 Some of my students have asked which subject I prefer teaching, Chemistry or Physics and I don’t have an answer.
-It’s like asking which of my kidneys is my favourite.
+It’s like asking which of my eyes is my favourite.
 I like having both of them in my life.
 They both help me see the world.

 I don’t have a personal favourite part of Science, although if I’m completely honest I think there’s a nostalgic part of me which is still in love with quantum mechanics.
 It’s the subject which got me into Science when I was 14 and I’ll probably always have a special place for it in my amygdala.

-I think deciding on the best Science is infeasible, not just because they all overlap but because they’re all interesting and we need each of them.
-If we’re going to survive this gauntlet called “living in the natural world” then we need to know as much about the natural world as possible.
+I think deciding on the best Science is infeasible, not just because they overlap but because they’re all interesting and we need each of them.
+If we’re going to survive this gauntlet called “living in the natural world” we need to know as much about that world as possible.

 So which is the best Science?
 I’m afraid that too was a trick question.
 The answer is all of them.